Do you want to create a new module for Centreon or adapt an existing one? You're in the right place!

 For example, if the version 1.0 of the dummy module is installed and the following directories exist:

 That's great, you know how to install a module!
-As an empty module is not really useful, put your imagination at work.
-Knowing that you can do almost everything, it should not be too complicated :-).
+Since an empty module is not really useful, put your imagination to work.
+Knowing that you can do almost anything, it should not be too complicated :-).

 Connecting to the database

 For example, execute requests like this:

 You can access most of the functions already developed within Centreon using

 include() statements.
 They are generally

 Before developing your own function, check the existing code.
 It could save you some time!